pce-devel/PCE_FRAM_adapter/README.md

 Because of this, I was inspired to replace the SRAM with modern FeRAM to make it non-volatile.
 But the Duo is a tighter-packed PC board with surface-mount chips, so I felt it was easier to first test the idea on the Tennokoe 2, which uses a DIP SRAM chip.

-Later, I plan to come back with a design for a surface-mount version suitable for my Duo.
+I have followed up with a design for a flex PCB to use with surface-mount chips in order to be suitable for my Duo, and it also works well.

-I have chosen to use the Cypress FM16W08 chip, which can handle 5V, has timing which is equal to or better than the SRAM it is replacing, and has a similar pinout.
-But I still needed to make an adapter board (which is what this repository is all about).
+I chose to use the Cypress FM16W08 chip, which can handle 5V, has timing which is equal to or better than the SRAM it is replacing, and has a similar pinout.
+But I still needed to make adapter boards (which is what this repository is all about).

 As the FeRAM is rated for 100 trillion read/write cycles, there is no concern about lifetime under the usage in this application.